dessn/Pippin/docs/tasks/dataprep.rst

 Default: ``cfg.yml`` -> ``SBATCH: cpu_location``

 Which SBATCH template to use.
 By default this will use the cpu template from the main ``cfg.yml``.
-More details can be found at :doc:`usage.html#changing-sbatch-options`_.
+More details can be found at :ref:`Changing SBATCH options`.

 BATCH_REPLACE
 ------------------